coklacour/modelisation/README.md

 To start this magnificent project, I propose the following structure (https://drivendata.github.io/cookiecutter-data-science/):

     .
-    ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.